Foo Fighters drummer Taylor Hawkins dies at 50

 The American rock band was scheduled to perform in Bogota, Colombia, at the Festival Estereo Picnic on Friday, but the concert was cancelled.

-The festival released a statement on Facebook confirming the band had pulled out of the three-day festival due to Hawkins’s death.
+The festival released a statement on Facebook confirming that the band had pulled out of the three-day event due to Hawkins’s death.

 “With a broken heart, we are here to let you know of very sad news due to a very serious medical situation the Foo Fighters cannot perform tonight and they have cancelled the rest of their South American tour.”